I work with sculptures and installations.

 My sculptures are visually very different from each other, but are conceptually very much connected.
 In all of them I am interested in reaching the point where the objects I use, are transformed and re-sculpted into parallel realities and different meanings – whether they are wooden planks from a destroyed house or fresh pig hearts from a meat market.

-I deal with: the lost past; the real – present context of now, and “created reality”.
 I am always seeking a way from an existing real object/phenomenon to a new abstract and poetic form of a new sculpture, which never existed before.
 And through this artistic “remake” I aim to supplement and reshape the material world in which I live.
 Reality gives me the starting point for the variations and reflection – but the final sculpture is very abstract and transformed from the original object that got me started.

 My ideal is to merge the essential raw conditions of being human (which my Russian background has installed in me) with my adopted Scandinavian aesthetics.